kdave/btrfs-progs/Documentation/btrfs-rescue.rst

                 ? btree_read_extent_buffer_pages+0x76/0xbc [btrfs]
                 ? open_ctree+0xff6/0x132c [btrfs]

-        If the errors are like above, then **zero-log** should be used to clear the log and the filesystem may be mounted normally again.
+        If the errors are like above, then :command:`zero-log` should be used to clear the log and the filesystem may be mounted normally again.
 The keywords to look for are 'open_ctree' which says that it's during mount and function names that contain *replay*, *recover* or *log_tree*.